sahilsk11/arcade/README.md

 To test games, I enlisted "beta testers" by sending out the games to friends and watching them interact with the games.
 Watching them struggle/enjoy different parts of playing allowed me to understand which parts of the game to focus on.

+I chose not to make test cases for Slapjack because the general errors would be grammar errors, not code errors.
+Additionally, since the order is random every time, static test cases will not adequetely test the game.

+However, I wrote a series of test cases for Magic Jacques to test different alternatives.
+In `/src/MagicJacquesCases/`, I wrote 4 different test cases to ensure every alternative was appropriately handled.
+These tested what would happen if players used null moves, if they died, and test all possible endings.

+I tested them using input redirection, so I would run `java MagicJacques < MagicJacquesCases/test4.txt`.

+I would run all cases against the program everytime I made a major change.